ajay-dewari/Search-Image-Gallery/README.md

 Image-Gallery is a Kotlin based Android Application to search and browse online gallery where user can search images from the application.
 The application use [Pixabay api](https://pixabay.com/api/docs/) to query the images.

 ## Architecture Library included
-The app is built on the MVVM architecture with the latest android architecture components and jetpack libraries.
+The app is build on a single activity architecture follows the MVVM architecture with the latest android architecture components and jetpack libraries.
 The app uses Coroutines for concurrency, Retrofit-2 for network calls, Paging-3 for pagination, Hilt for the DI, and for navigation Navigation library from jetpack is used.

 ## Application overview:
 The application uses the [Pixabay api](https://pixabay.com/api/docs/) for querying the images and showing the results in the application.